techanon/vroxy/README.md

-# Qroxy
+# Vroxy
-Self-hosted light-weight server proxy for YoutubeDL.
+Self-hosted light-weight server proxy for YoutubeDL, originally designed for use in VRChat.

 Currently in alpha.